 Podcast: Play in new window | Download

 Every homeschool kiddo is as unique as their fingerprints.
-Not one our homeschool kids are the same: they don’t learn the same, they don’t want to connect socially the same, or have the same life path.
+Not one of our homeschool kids is the same: they don’t learn the same, they don’t want to connect socially the same, or have the same life path.
+Here I’m offering you one high school graduate’s thoughts on homeschool.

 Introducing Rachel, our third daughter, is charming and vivacious, quick-witted and clever, the quickest in our family to answer a mental math question, and also the quickest to make fast friends.